javatarz/roacm/_posts/2018-07-05-the-science-in-the-art-of-the-showcase-for-remote-teams.markdown

 layout: post
 comments: true
 author: Karun Japhet
-title: "The Science in the Art of the Showcase"
+title: "The Science in the Art of the Showcase (for remote teams)"
 categories:
   - Agile Practices
 tags:
   - showcase
+  - distributed teams
 ---

 Showcases are a key part of our agile ceremonies.
 We showcase our work to our stakeholders for feedback at the end of every iteration.
-And as with every presentation, I believe there is a Science in the Art of the Showcase.
+And as with every presentation, I believe there is a Science in the Art of the Showcase (for remote teams).

 On one of our recent teams, our showcases have had challenges.
 Each of these challenges is a [piece of feedback](http://www.extremeprogramming.org/values.html).
 This is an attempt to provide additional structure by defining roles ([analogous to execution at a theatre](https://en.wikipedia.org/wiki/List_of_theatre_personnel)) and content (analogous to a TV show) each showcase needs.